jiwidi/homelab/readme.md

 ## 🌐 Remote Access

+I provide two options for remote access to my homelab:

+### Cloudflare Tunnels

-I use Cloudflare Tunnels for secure remote access to my services.
-I use the free tier, which allows me to access my services through a secure tunnel without exposing my server to the internet.
-I choose not to use configuration files for tunnels, as with the web interface you can guarantee no downtime when updating configs.
+For public-facing services, I use Cloudflare Tunnels on the free tier.
+This allows me to expose specific services through a secure tunnel without opening ports on my router.

 To use this feature with your own domain:
 1. Create a Cloudflare account
 2. Set up a tunnel for your domain
 3. Update the `CLOUDFLARE_TUNNEL_TOKEN` in your `.env` file

+### Tailscale VPN

+For more secure, private access to all services, I use Tailscale.
+This mesh VPN allows me to connect to my homelab from anywhere without exposing services directly to the internet.

+Key features:
+- **Zero configuration** networking - no port forwarding needed
+- **End-to-end encryption** for all traffic
+- **Access control** through Tailscale's admin console
+- **Exit node capability** - route all your internet traffic through your home connection when on public WiFi

+Setup:
+1. Create a Tailscale account at [https://tailscale.com/](https://tailscale.com/)
+2. Generate an auth key in the admin console
+3. Add the key to your `.env` file as `TAILSCALE_AUTH_KEY`
+4. Run the installation script

+Once set up, you can connect to your homelab services using the Tailscale IP address from any device with the Tailscale client installed.

 ## 🤖 Development Notes